🛰️ NOAA Kp + local cloud forecast

 G5 storm — the strongest possible.
 Widespread aurora visible even from tropical latitudes.
 Extremely rare.

-Source: NOAA Space Weather Prediction Center · Updated every 3 hours
+Sources: NOAA Space Weather Prediction Center + Open-Meteo local cloud forecast · Updated every 3 hours

 Frequently Asked Questions